29 Easy Dinner Recipes for Two That Feel Homemade and Special

 Gnocchi floats to the surface when done.
 Pull them out the second they float, leaving them in longer turns the pillowy texture into mush.

-Swap: For a richer version, pan-fry the gnocchi in a tablespoon of butter and oil instead of boiling (they get crispy on the outside, stay pillowy inside).
-Add cubed mozzarella for a melty caprese-style version.
+*Swap:* If you want to go for the more decadent version, you can pan-fry the gnocchi in a tablespoon of butter and oil instead of boiling (they get crispy on the outside and stay pillowy on the inside).
+For a caprese-style variation, include some cubed mozzarella.

 6) Turkey Taco Skillet

-Heat 1 tablespoon of olive oil in a large skillet over medium-high heat.
-Add 1 pound of ground turkey and cook 5-6 minutes, breaking up the meat.
-Drain any excess fat.
-Add 1 small diced onion and 1 diced bell pepper, cook 4 minutes.
-Stir in 2 cloves of garlic, 2 tablespoons taco seasoning (or 1 tablespoon chili powder + 1 teaspoon each cumin and paprika), and 1/2 cup water.
-Simmer 5 minutes until the sauce coats the meat.
-Stir in one 15 ounce can of black beans (drained) and 1 cup of corn.
-Cook 2 more minutes.
-Done when everything is hot and the liquid has reduced to a glaze.
-Top with shredded cheese, lettuce, diced tomato, sour cream, and lime wedges.
-Eat with tortilla chips or in warm tortillas.
+To a large skillet, add 1 tablespoon of olive oil and heat over medium-high heat.
+Add 1 pound of ground turkey, and stir for 5 to 6 minutes to break it up.
+Drain the fat.
+Add and cook for 4 minutes one small chopped onion and one chopped bell pepper.
+Add 2 cloves of minced garlic, 2 tablespoons of taco seasoning (or 1 tablespoon of chili powder with 1 teaspoon each of cumin and paprika), and stir in 1/2 cup of water.
+Simmer the mixture for 5 minutes, stirring to coat the meat with sauce.
+Add 1 cup of corn and a 15 ounce can of black beans (drained).
+Cook 2 more minutes until everything is hot and the liquid has thickened to a glaze.
+Top with shredded cheese, lettuce, diced tomatoes, and sour cream; serve with lime wedges.
+You can use tortilla chips or warm tortillas to eat with.

 7) Spaghetti Aglio E Olio